-The Academic Foundation Programme provides a fabulous opportunity for foundation doctors to develop research, teaching and leadership/management skills in addition to the competences outlined in the Foundation Programme Curriculum.
+The Specialised Foundation Programme (SFP) (previously known as Academic Foundation Programme) provides a fabulous opportunity for foundation doctors to develop research, teaching and leadership/management skills in addition to the competences outlined in the Foundation Programme Curriculum.

-To apply for the Academic Foundation Programme, first you need to ensure you are eligible to apply.
-If you graduated (or are graduating) from a UK medical school after the 3 August 2015, your medical school will confirm your eligibility on your behalf.
-If you are graduating from a medical school outside of the UK, or graduated from a UK school prior to 3 August 2015, you will need to submit an eligibility application to the UKFPO.
-Go to the FP 2017 eligibility information page for more advice.
+To apply for any of the Foundation Programmes, first you need to ensure you are eligible to apply.
+If you graduated (or are graduating) from a UK medical school, your medical school will confirm your eligibility on your behalf.
+For non-UK medical school graduates, your eligibility will be confirmed via UKFPO’s Eligibility Office.

 You should then consider applying for Specialised Foundation Programmes (SFP) via the main application on Oriel.
 These programmes tend to focus around research, leadership and management or medical education.
 These posts are all recruited to through competitive selection methodology and will require applicants to attend an interview.
 You can apply to up to two academic units of application (AUoAs) and will be asked to rank programmes as part of the application form.
 Each AUoA will then have its own local process for short-listing and interviewing.